gabrielruiz/chromeApp-GambaOnline/README.md

 ## Quickstart:

-The following steps are need to add the complement in Chrome.
+The following steps are needed to add the official latest version published in Chrome Web Store.

 1) Go to [Gamba 106.3 FM Online - Chrome Web Store](https://chrome.google.com/webstore/detail/gamba-1063-fm-online/fkfjmigadmikjjjgikhnnenojifcgffb)

 2) Add the Gamba FM chrome extension.

 3) The app icon should be available on the app bar.
 Click on it to play or pause the radio.

-For Developer Propose:

-1) Go to `chrome://extensions` url.

-2) Drag and drop the file `chromeApp-GambaOnline.crx` in the list of extensions to add this app.

 ## Install the repository version using .crx file: